Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters

-It is observed that the key assumption in deriving the best predictor (\ref{BP}) is the normality of $Y_{ij}$ in (\ref{NER}), which enables us to obtain the simple expression of the conditional distribution (\ref{pos}).
+It is observed that the key assumption in deriving the best predictor (\ref{BP}) is the normality of $Y_{ij}$ in the model (\ref{NER}), which enables us to obtain the simple expression of the conditional distribution (\ref{pos}).
 However, we often encounter the case where the normality assumption is not plausible for $Y_{ij}$.
-In fact, in poverty mapping, $Y_{ij}$ is a welfare variable like income, thereby the distribution of $Y_{ij}$ could be skewed.
-In this case, Molina and Rao (2010) proposed assuming the nested error model (\ref{NER}) for the transformed variables $H(Y_{ij})$ instead of $Y_{ij}$.
-If $Y_{ij}$ is right skewed, one may use $H(x)=\log x$.
-However, we still suffer from the misspecification of the transformation and the predictor of $\mu_i$ under misspecified transformation would be biased, thereby selecting suitable transformations from the data is desired to validate the prediction method.
-To overcome the difficulty, we propose the adaptively transformed empirical best predicting method in which we use a parametric family of transformations for data transformation instead of the use of specified transformations.
+For instance, in poverty mapping, $Y_{ij}$ would be a welfare variable (e.g. income), so that the distribution of $Y_{ij}$ would be right skewed and would not be normal.
+In this case, several methods have been considered so far.
+For instance, Chambers and Tzavidis (2006) proposed the M-quantile models and Sinha and Rao (2009) and Chambers et al. (2014) among others proposed robust methods against outliers under normality assumptions.
+However, these methods basically aims to estimate only the mean parameters, corresponding $T(x)=x$ in (\ref{mu}), and do not take account of the data characteristics like skewness.
+On the other hand, Molina and Rao (2010) considered the nested error regression model (\ref{NER}) for the transformed variables $H(Y_{ij})$ instead of $Y_{ij}$, which would be able to take account of data characteristics.
+For instance, the log-transformation, $H(x)=\log x$, would be the most standard approach in small area estimation (e.g. Slud and Haiti, 2006; Molina and Martin, 2017) when $Y_{ij}$ is right skewed as often appeared in welfare variables.
+However, we can not know how skew the true data distribution is whereas the use of log-transformation forces the amount of skewness in the data distribution.
+This problem can be regarded as the misspecification of the transformation, under which the predictor of $\mu_i$ might be biased or inefficient.
+In such a case, it would be more preferable to consider a parametric family of transformations and we propose to estimate the transformation based on the data for solving the misspecification as much as possible.
+This approach would enable us to get better prediction although the problem of violating normality assumption are not necessarily solved due to limitations arising from the use of a parametric family of transformations.